Schutzmaßnahmen gegen datenschutzunfreundliche Smartphone-Apps

 Privacy Enhancing Technologies, die den Umgang von Smartphone-Apps mit personenbezogenen Daten überwachen und unerwünschte Übermittlungen verhindern, können mit dem Urheberrecht in Konflikt geraden.
 Der Beitrag untersucht die technischen Möglichkeiten des Selbstdatenschutzes und nimmt eine erste rechtliche Bewertung vor.

-Update: Der Artikel kann hier von unserer Webseite geladen werden.
+Der Artikel kann hier erworben werden.

 Cross-posted from SEEBlog